lvgl/lvgl/docs/CONTRIBUTING.md

 # Contributing to Littlev Graphics Library
 First of all thank you for reading these guide before contributing!

 In this guide you can read how can you help in developing the Littlev Graphic Library.
-These are not strict rules rather just suggestions.
 If you have a constructive idea just create pull request on this document!

 ### Table Of Content
 * [Who can contribute?](#who-can-contribute)